-The Pathway has two levels to it:
+The Pathway has three stages to it:

 To create a world-class coaching pathway for alpine ski racing, freestyle skiing and snowboarding, that integrates with the current NZSIA qualification system, whilst utilising the in-depth knowledge, vast experience and valuable resources from Snow Sports NZ.

 As part of this, the Coaching Pathway will help expand the knowledge of current coaches working throughout NZ; provide a pathway for new coaches to become educated and certified; provide an alternative career pathway opportunities to current NZSIA members looking to side-step into the world of coaching; and offer further education to members that will help develop their establihed teaching skills.

 The Development Coaches Certification is a qualification aimed at those coaching at the development level in New Zealand, taking their athletes to both regional and national level contests.

 Any of the following three NZSIA or SBINZ certifications will be required before starting on the coaching pathway: